 Are you one of possibly millions* worldwide that have always spelled the word with an 'n' as DilemNa and have been shocked to find that you are absolutely and categorically 'wrong' because the word has apparently always been spelled with a double 'm' as 'Dilemma'....? (*A search count check was done on Google a while back and it reported 3 million 'DileMMa' searches and 300,000 DilemNa searches, ie 1 in 10.
 With an English as 1st language population of 375 million worldwide it might mean that 37 million spell it with an N...)

-It is truly weird for all us Dilemna spellers as we've grown up knowing that it is spelled with an 'n' and to see it written with 2 m's just looks absolutely wrong!
+It is a truly weird discovery for all us DilemNa spellers and although it might seem an over the top thing to say, I find that many report the discovery as making them feel a bit shaken.
+They've grown up knowing that it is spelled with an 'n' and to see it written with 2 m's just looks absolutely wrong!

-Well unfortunately 'Dilemma' people have quite a strong case and can point to the word itself originating from the Greek word 'lemma' which means 'propositions' or 'alternatives' and the 'di' means 2.
+Well unfortunately for us Dilemna folk the 'Dilemma' supporters have a very strong case and can point to the word itself originating from the Greek word 'lemma' which means 'propositions' or 'alternatives' and the 'di' means 2.

-Well that's it folks, make your own mind up.
+Well that's it folks, make your own mind up as to which spelling is best and vote or add your own comments below.
 Personally I think 'Dilemma' just looks plain horrible and always will.
 So there's no dilemna for me at all as to which is the correct spelling - it will always be the much more classy version, DILEMNA!

 Beam me up Scotty.